7ds3f/wordle-bot/README.md

 - Now you can run your bot by running the `run.bat` file inside the repository.
 Or you can run it by manually entering `python src/main.py || python3 src/main.py`.
 To get started with BOTTLE, use `/help` in Discord to see the list of available commands.
 To stop the bot from running, kill the terminal.

 - Note that emojis will not be displayed correctly since your bot does not know it exists.
 This is something we can't control since that's how Discord bots are designed.
-For instructions, visit #how-to-add-custom-emojis-(unavailable).
+For instructions, visit [How To Add Custom Emojis (Unavailable)](#how-to-add-custom-emojis-(unavailable)).
 The section says "unavailable," but the section has all the information needed for what we are trying to do.